What else should you squeeze in to your Cologne mini-break

 We once watched a guy 'test drive' a kayak - how many stores can you do that in?

-It always makes me snigger like a child that the German for townhall is Rat haus – with the politians being the 'rats' - We know they're not, but it still tickles my child-bone.
+It always makes me snigger like a child that the German for townhall is Rathaus - with the politicians being the 'rats' - We know they're not, but it still tickles my child-bone.

 Now, I am going to share with you a list of bars I enjoy - of course it's not a definitive list, and all our tastes vary, but these are my favourites in no particular order.

+It was actually Andrea, the wife, that referred to Amir as the grumpy man.
 Amir is far from grumpy and the atmosphere in the busy little gastropub is great.

 To see the Köbes strut around the bar with the Kölsch tray in one hand, eagle eyed, looking for patrons in need of refreshment.
 Then they pounce, plucking you empty 200ml glass, refreshing it with a full one, before adding a further pencil mark to you beermat, increasing your tally.